soeaver/pypriv/README.md

 # pypriv
-Python API for Deep Learning Development and Deployment
+Python API for Deep Learning Development and Deployment..